geoserver/geoserver/doc/en/developer/source/source.rst

 * **rel_2.1.x** - The previous stable release branch

 Release branches are only used during a versioned release of the software.
 At any given time a release branch corresponds to the exact state of the last release from that branch.
-During released these branches are tagged.
+During release these branches are tagged.

 Release branches are also present in all repositories.

 Feature branches
 ^^^^^^^^^^^^^^^^

-Feature branches are what developers use for day to day development.
-This can include smaller scale bug fixes or major new features.
-Feature branches serve as a staging area for work that allows a developer to freely commit to them without affecting any of the stable primary branches.
-For this reason feature branches generally only live in a developers local repository, and possibly their remote forked repository.
-Feature branches are not every pushed up into the canonical repository.
+Feature branches are what developers use for day-to-day development.
+This can include small-scale bug fixes or major new features.
+Feature branches serve as a staging area for work that allows a developer to freely commit to them without affecting the primary branches.
+For this reason feature branches generally only live in a developer's local repository, and possibly their remote forked repository.
+Feature branches are never pushed up into the canonical repository.

-When a developer feels a particular feature is complete enough the feature branch is merged into a primary branch, usually master.
+When a developer feels a particular feature is complete enough the feature branch is merged into a primary branch, usually ``master``.
 If the work is suitable for the current stable branch the changeset is generally ported back to the stable branch as well.
-This is explained in greater detail in the :ref:`` section.
+This is explained in greater detail in the :ref:`source_workflow` section.

 Codebase structure
 ------------------